davidoises/ArcDetection/README.md

 ros2 launch arc_detection arc_sim.launch.py

+Notes:
-Note: the simulation waits for 2 subscribers to be ready to start transferring data.
+1. The simulation waits for 2 subscribers to be ready to start transferring data.
 1 subscriber is the DMA and the second one is plotjuggler for visualization
+2. The yaml file with parameters is defined in the launch file.
+The parameters can be changed directly in the yaml file or a new one can be created and defined in the launch file.
+If not build with symlink install option, you need to do colcon build after modifying the launch script so that it gets updated in the install folder.